What Is Overhead Welding and Why Is It Hardest?

 • Use slight weave only on butt joints.

-• Run fillets straight, without weaving.
+• Run fillets straight unless the procedure calls for weaving.

 Overhead TIG Welding Tips

-Support your body with armrests or a stable platform to improve welding ergonomics and cut strain.
-That steadier position lets you guide the torch with less fatigue and better repeatability.
-A TIG finger or similar support can add stability and help protect your hand from heat while you work.
+Support your body with armrests or a stable platform to reduce strain.
+A steadier position helps you guide the torch with less fatigue and better repeatability.

 Safety Gear for Overhead Welding